 We have goodwill recorded on our balance sheet.
 Goodwill is not amortized, but is tested for impairment annually as of December 31, in the third quarter or more often if events or changes in circumstances indicate a potential impairment may exist.
 Factors that could indicate that our goodwill is impaired include a decline in our stock price and market capitalization, lower than projected operating results and cash flows, and slower growth rates in our industry.
-Declines in our stock price, lower operating results and cash flows, estimates of allocations of certain assets and cash flows among reporting units, estimates of future growth rates, and our judgment regarding the applicable discount rates used on estimated operating results and cash flows.
+Declines in our stock price, lower operating results and any decline in industry conditions in the future could increase the risk of impairment.
+Impairment testing incorporates our estimates of future operating results and cash flows, estimates of allocations of certain assets and cash flows among reporting units, estimates of future growth rates, and our judgment regarding the applicable discount rates used on estimated operating results and cash flows.
 If we determine at a future time that impairment exists, it may result in a significant non-cash charge to earnings and lower stockholders' equity.